kgar/ng-validation-framework/to-do.md

   - The ActivatedValidator part will feed Success observable results until told to enforce the async validator
   - The code would activate the validator and then request an update to status / validity
   - After this, use the technique in part 1 to wait for something other than "pending".
 Once no longer pending, deactivate the activated validator but don't update validity.
 The user will do it and dismiss the message.

+Update: Unfortunately, an activated validator approach won't work.
+Once activated, the validator will eagerly check async validation, and deactivating it causes the validation decoration to go away.
+The next iteration of this effort is as follows:
+1. Ditch AsyncValidator usage altogether
+2. Make a manual async check at submission time
+3. Apply the results to a manual validator
+4. Console log a placeholder for actually saving data (or failing validation)
+5. Emit the result to the caller

 ## Nested form groups
 I've read various Medium articles on how to share components that have validation rules built in.